About Us

 The degree of risk is in part dependent on the anatomical location of the nerves in relation to the wisdom tooth.
 A clinical examination with x-rays is necessary to provide an indication of the potential of such an injury.

-In KTPH, the average incidence of post-operative inferior dental nerve paraesthesia recorded at first postoperative review (about 7 to 10 days after the operation) between January 2022 to December 2022 is about 0.19%.
+In KTPH, the average incidence of post-operative inferior dental nerve paraesthesia recorded at first postoperative review (about 7 to 10 days after the operation) between January 2023 to December 2023 is 0.18%.
 This is below the incidences of 1 to 5%1 as quoted by several international studies.
 About 40% of these recovered completely.

 Figure 1: Inferior Dental Nerve Paraesthesia after Lower Third Molar Surgery